Improving Credit: Tips and Tricks for Getting Your Score Closer to 850

 A good credit score can mean getting approved for credit that you need to buy a house or car.
 A poor score can make it difficult to find an apartment rental or needing a large deposit to turn on the utilities.
 Improving your credit can help everyone, even individuals with already good credit.

 Your credit score is a score created by the credit bureaus using information in your credit report.
-Credit scores range between 300 to 850.
+Credit scores typically range between 300 to 850.
 The score is designed to give creditors the likelihood that you will become delinquent on your debts.
 Your score will also vary slightly between credit bureaus.

 Regardless of the reason you need to improve your credit, including old collection accounts, limited credit history, trying to buy a house, etc., the tips below can help you get your credit on track.
 For most credit cards and loans, you will be offered the best rates when your credit is above 750; you will be qualified for most types of credit if your score is at least 700.